The OA Program

 What is a HOW group?

 Some OA members and groups choose to work their programs through OA-HOW.
-It is considered a subgroup of OA by many, known for its adherence to food plans and its disciplined sponsor/sponsoree approach.
+It is considered a subgroup of OA by many and is known for its adherence to food plans and its disciplined sponsor/sponsee approach.
 Whereas the OA program offers only suggestions and allows for individual flexibility, the OA-HOW method usually provides a set structure to follow.
-Both programs practice the Twelve Steps for personal recovery, but the philosophy regarding abstinence is different
+Both programs practice the Twelve Steps for personal recovery, but the philosophy regarding abstinence is different.

 What are the requirements for a HOW group?